 Capsaicin is the active ingredient in chili peppers, and it is what makes them hot.

-According to the United Kingdom’s National Health Service (NHS), this ingredient can help reduce neuropathic pain, as it prevents the nerves from transmitting pain signals to the brain.
+According to the United Kingdom’s National Health Service (NHS), this ingredient can help reduce neuropathic pain by preventing the nerves from transmitting pain signals to the brain.
 This happens because capsaicin reduces the amount of “substance P” in the body, a chemical neuropeptide that acts as a pain messenger.

 Capsaicin cream may have various health benefits.

-Its makers say that it is suitable for people aged 18 years and older, odor-free, and penetrates deeply into the skin.
+The manufacturer says it is suitable for ages 18 years and older, is odor-free, and penetrates the skin deeply.

 The product comes with a sponge-top applicator to help people use the right amount and massage it into the skin.

-Anyone considering using this product to help with neuralgia should receive the go-ahead from a doctor first, as should anyone younger than 18 years.
+Anyone considering using this product to help with neuralgia should consult a doctor, as it may not suit those 18 years or younger.

-This cream targets muscle soreness, arthritis pain, and pain from sports injuries and inflammation.
-It also helps with cellulite and deep muscle relaxation, according to the manufacturer.
+This cream targets muscle soreness, arthritis pain, pain from sports injuries, and inflammation.
+According to the manufacturer, it also helps with cellulite and deep muscle relaxation.